rweather/CSIRAC-schematics/doc/architecture.md

     (0 M) -> 0 M

 Executing <tt>(0 M) -> 0 M</tt> usually indicates that the program has
 jumped off into unused memory.
-The emulator treats this as an "illegal instruction" and stops the program.

 ## Pointers and Arrays